santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 https://crmglobal.corp.microsoft.com/GLBCRMSUP/
 _(yes, same link for / tool for VDM)_

-# Guidelines for SE's using FTS
+# Guidelines/ Documentation for SE's using FTS

+TBD - will be used for training / walk though

-# Guidelines for Leads using FTS
+# Guidelines / Documentation for Leads using FTS

+TBD - will be used for training / walk though

+# Other Hand off related guides and documents

 # FTS FAQ's
 **Can I use this to hand a case off within my own region?**